brendankenny/vitals-flow/README.md

 ## Basic usage

-The `lighthouse-plugin-web-vitals` plugin adds FID and responsiveness audits to cover all the Core Wev Vitals in a lab setting.
+The `lighthouse-plugin-web-vitals` plugin adds FID and responsiveness audits so that all the Core Wev Vitals are available in a lab setting.
 When run, these are found in a "Lab Web Vitals" section in the Lighthouse report.

 The plugin is compatible with any Lighthouse run, for instance on the command line: